Rahul271012/SIH_chat_bot/README.md

 # SIH_chat_bot
-This is chat bot for my project sih
+The chat bot was developed as part of the smart india hackathon